BerndGewehr/node-red-wws2zoom/README.md

 The bot gives help when he does not understand the message:
 ![My image](https://github.com/BerndGewehr/node-red-wws2zoom/blob/master/docs/error.jpg)

 If the command is sent correctly, the bot will read the messages from WWS oldest-to-newest and post them into the given zoom chat where you sent the slash-command.
+Be sure that you added the wws app to the appropriate space in wws.
+Otherwise we are not allowed to read the wws content.
+The dropbox app/folder is needed ecause as of now, zoom bots can't post files and pictures to the stream.
+So we post dropbox public URLs instead and enjoy the unfurling inline preview from zoom.